GLOBAL MARKETS-Fiscal cliff pressures stocks; euro near 7-wk high

 By Steven C. Johnson and Leah Schnurr

-NEW YORK, Dec 4 (Reuters) - U.S. stocks slipped on Tuesday as investors fretted about Washington’s ability to avoid a year-end budget crisis, but a Greek plan to buy back debt pushed the euro near a seven-week high.
+NEW YORK, Dec 4 (Reuters) - U.S. stocks were little changed on Tuesday as investors fretted about Washington’s ability to avoid a year-end budget crisis, but a Greek plan to buy back debt pushed the euro near a seven-week high.

 Commodities struggled as weak U.S. manufacturing data and tense budget talks stoked worries about the world economy.